squid-cache/squid-cache.github.io/ConfigExamples/Intercept/SslBumpExplicit.rst

 == Troubleshooting ==

-In some cases you may need to add some options in your Squid configuration:
+For [[Squid-3.1]] in some cases you may need to add some options in your Squid configuration:

 {{{
 sslproxy_cert_error allow all
 sslproxy_flags DONT_VERIFY_PEER
 }}}

-'''BEWARE!'''
+ . /!\ '''BEWARE!'''
 It can reduce SSL/TLS errors in cache.log, but '''this is NOT SECURE!'''
-With this options your cache will ignore most of server certificates errors and connect your users with them.
+With this options your cache will ignore all server certificates errors and connect your users with them.
 Use this options at your own risk and '''only for debug purposes!'''

-'''Note:''' sslproxy_cert_error can be used to refine server's cert error and control access to it.
+ . {i} Note: sslproxy_cert_error can be used to refine server's cert error and control access to it.
 Use it with caution.

 To increase security the good idea to set this option:

 {{{
+# for Squid-3.5 and older
 sslproxy_options NO_SSLv2,NO_SSLv3,SINGLE_DH_USE

+# for Squid-4 and newer
+tls_outgoing_options options=NO_SSLv3,SINGLE_DH_USE
 }}}

-'''NOTE 1:''' SSL options must be , or : separated, not spaces!
+ . /!\ SSL options must be comma (,) or colon (:) separated, not spaces!

-'''NOTE 2:''' NO_SSLv2 is outdated in latest releases.
+ . {i} NO_SSLv2 is outdated in latest releases.
 SSLv2 support completely removed from code.

 As a result, you can got more errors in your cache.log.
-So, you must investigate every case separately and correct it on demand.
+So, you must investigate every case separately and correct it as needed.

 == Hardening ==